Sailing Vacation Frequently Asked Questions

 A bareboat charter yacht handover (yacht orientation) will usually take about an hour.
 You should be as familiar with the vessel as possible before leaving the dock.
 As a minimum, the skipper and at least one other member of the crew should be shown:

-• The location and safe operation of all the safety equipment, including fire extinguisher, life jackets and first aid kit
+• The location and safe operation of all the safety equipment, including fire extinguishers, life jackets, and first aid kits

 • The safe operation of the cooking and refrigeration systems